Nightingaling/Python-Programming-An-Introduction-to-Computer-Science-Third-Edition/Chapter 9 Exercises (Questions).md

     c) Construct a simplified prototype of the system.
     d) Express the algorithm in terms of smaller problems.

-### 3. A graphical view of the dependencies among components of a design is called a(n)
+### 3. A graphical view of the dependencies among components of a design is called
     a) flowchart b) prototype c) interface d) structure chart

 ### 4. The arrows in a module hierarchy chart depict